TCoulter2/MGT4250_AirPorts/README.md

 ### Summarized Article

 ### ChatGPT
- - We asked Chat GPT our question ans it came back with this response.
+We asked Chat GPT our question and it came back with this response.
  - Determining the busiest and least busy times to travel on specific airlines at the top 10 major domestic airports can vary depending on numerous factors such as time of year, day of the week, holidays, and current events.
 However, I can provide some general insights based on typical travel patterns and historical data.

  - Delta Airlines: